moezbenrebah/goAheadTravel/README.md

 **Application architecture:**

-This project builds with NodeJs, MongoDB, JavaScript, CSS, and PUG.
+This project builds with NodeJs, MongoDB JavaScript, CSS, PUG and MongoDB.

 <br>